gin66/tokio-socks5/README.md

 ## Requirements

 - [ ] R..
+Low CPU usage in order for use on battery driven computers like laptops
+- [ ] R..
 Connected nodes form a uservpn
 - [X] R..
 Nodes are uniquely numbered (range 1-254)
 - [X] R..
 Nodes with socks5-proxy enabled are typically clients